CFA Preparation: The Complete Study Plan & Time Management Guide

 Candidates who invest 300+ hours of strategic, tracked study time per level consistently outperform those who "wing it."

 This guide will show you exactly how to prepare for the CFA exams using evidence-based study strategies, optimal time allocation, and systematic progress tracking.
+For a broader overview of exam preparation timelines, see our guide on How Long Should You Study for an Exam?
+You may also find our comprehensive exam preparation guide helpful for understanding the fundamentals of high-stakes professional certification exams.

-ℹ️ About the CFA Program
+ℹ️About the CFA Program

 The CFA (Chartered Financial Analyst) Program is a professional credential offered by the CFA Institute.
 It consists of three sequential exams testing investment knowledge, analytical skills, and ethical standards.
 Earning the charter requires passing all three levels, 4,000 hours of relevant work experience, and commitment to the CFA Institute's Code of Ethics.